-I am purchasing my first flat in Shinfield with a loan from TSB.
-The builders refused to reduce the price so I negotiated 6k of extras instead.
-The property agent told me not reveal to my conveyancer about the side-deal as it will impact my loan with the bank.
+I'm buying a new build house in Shinfield with a loan from Barclays Direct.
+The developers refused to budge the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The house builders rep advised me not disclose to my conveyancer about this side-deal as it will affect my mortgage with the bank.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.